egberts/egberts.github.io-src/content/articles/openssl-reserved-words.md

 tags: OpenSSL, environment variables
 category: research
 slug: pki-openssl-reserved-words
-summary: 15 years of barely ignoring this file, I've finally detailed the `openssl.cnf` file.
+summary: 15 years of barely ignoring this file, I've finally detailed the syntax of `openssl.cnf` file.
 lang: en
 private: False

 I've stared at the `openssl.cnf` far more times than I cared for.
-It wasn't until some 15 years later, I have set out to fully understand the entire OpenSSL configuration file and its intricities.
+It wasn't until some 15 years later, I set out to fully understand the entire OpenSSL configuration file and its syntax intricities.

-How exactly does one grok an OpenSSL configuration file?
+How exactly does one grok such an OpenSSL configuration file?
 Grok?
 Yeah, grok as in perusing, parsing, absorbing, dissemination and dissection:

 - You follow the assignments.